The BFG: Plot

-Sophie, an eight-year-old girl in an orphanage, cannot sleep.
-Looking out of her window, she sees a mysterious Giant Man in the street, carrying a suitcase and a trumpet.
+Sophie, a young girl in an orphanage, cannot sleep.
+Looking out of her window, she sees a mysterious giant man in the street, carrying a suitcase and a trumpet.
 The giant sees Sophie, who tries to hide in bed, but the giant picks her up through the window.
-Sophie is carried to a large cave in the middle of a desolate land, where the giant sets her down.
+Sophie is carried to a large cave in the middle of a desolate land called Giant Country where the giant sets her down.
 Believing that he intends to eat her, Sophie pleads for her life, but the giant laughs and dismisses the idea.
-He explains that although most giants do eat humans, he does not because he is the Big Friendly Giant or BFG.
+He explains that although most giants do eat humans, he does not because he is the Big Friendly Giant, or BFG; he had carried Sophie off merely so she would not reveal that she had seen a real giant, which would put him at risk of being captured for a zoo-exhibit.

-The BFG explains, in a unique and messy speech, that his nine neighbors are much bigger and stronger giants, who all happily eat humans every night.
-They vary their choice of destination both to avoid detection and because the people's origins affect their taste.
+The BFG explains, in a unique and messy speech, that his nine neighbours are much bigger and stronger giants, who all happily eat humans every night.
+They vary their choice of destination both to avoid detection and because the humans' origins affect their taste.
 For example, people from Greece taste greasy, so no giant goes there, while people from Panama taste like hats.
 As he will never allow Sophie to leave in case she tells anyone of his existence, the BFG reveals the purpose of his suitcase and trumpet: he catches dreams in Dream Country, collects them in jars, and gives the good ones to children all around the world, but destroys the bad ones.
-Since he does not eat people, he must eat the only crop which grows on his land—the repulsive snozzcumber, which looks like a cucumber.
-When the Bloodbottler, one of the other giants, enters the cave, Sophie hides in the snozzcumber; not knowing this, the BFG tricks the Bloodbottler into eating the vegetable.
-He takes a bite of the snozzcumber; unknowingly putting Sophie in his mouth.
-Luckily, the larger giant spits her out and leaves in disgust.
-They then drink frobscottle, a delicious fizzy drink where the bubbles sink downwards rather than upwards, causing noisy flatulence, which the BFG calls "whizzpopping".
+Since he does not eat people, he must eat the only crop which grows on his land —-- the repulsive snozzcumber, which looks like a cucumber as Sophie states that it tastes like frog skin and rotten fish while the BFG states that it tastes like cockroaches and slime wanglers.

+When the Bloodbottler, one of the other giants, enters the cave uninvited, Sophie hides in the snozzcumber; not knowing this, the BFG, in the hope that its revolting taste will drive the Bloodbottler away and thus prevent him from discovering Sophie, tricks the Bloodbottler into eating the vegetable.
+The Bloodbottler takes a bite of the snozzcumber; unknowingly putting Sophie in his mouth.
+Luckily, the larger giant's bite missed her by only a little, spits her out unnoticed and leaves in disgust, much to the BFG's and Sophie's relief.
+They then drink frobscottle, a delicious fizzy drink where the bubbles sink downwards rather than upwards, causing powerful and noisy flatulence, which the BFG calls "whizzpopping".